 The IBM Network Station Manager Release 3 licensed program does not support the IBM browser.
 Installation of Release 3 will automatically install and reset your primary browser to the 40-bit NC Navigator.
 IBM browser bookmarks are migrated to the NC Navigator.
 It is possible that the NC Navigator may render HTML slightly differently than the IBM browser.
-The 128-bit browser is available in the US and Canada, and may be installed after installing the IBM Network Station licensed program.
-The NC Navigator provides many new functions including a mail client and a news reader.
-See "Learning About NC Navigator Browser Functions" on page 248 and the NC Navigator online help for more information.
+The 128-bit browser is available in the US and Canada.
+You can install it after installing the IBM Network Station licensed program.
+The NC Navigator provides many new functions, including a mail client and a news reader.
+See